-The year-long CSU Ventures Ambassador Program enhances the connection between CSU Ventures and CSU faculty and students.
+The year-long Ambassador Program enhances the connection between technology transfer and CSU faculty and students.
 Engaging graduate students and post-doctoral fellows to serve as Ambassadors provides career development opportunities such as identifying innovations, developing non-technical communication skills, and networking with startups and the Northern Colorado entrepreneurial community.

 Since the inception of the Ambassador Program in 2012, there have been more than 40 Ambassadors from 21 departments across all eight CSU Colleges (Agricultural Sciences, Business, Engineering, Health and Human Sciences, Liberal Arts, Natural Sciences, Veterinary Medicine and Biomedical Sciences, and Natural Resources).
 Each academic year, CSU Ventures accepts 5-10 Ambassadors into the program.

 In 2020, CSU Ventures partnered with Innosphere Ventures Associates program to provide Ambassadors with enhanced skill development and access to startup companies engaging in business development with Innosphere.
 During this pilot program year, Ambassadors worked directly with a client manager who facilitated and directed engagement with designated client companies.
 Learn more about the Innosphere Ventures Student Associates & University Ambassadors program.

 The Ambassador Program did not have a new cohort for the 2021-2022 school year.
 The 2022-2023 cohort application process will open in late spring or early summer 2022.
 Graduate students and Post-Doctoral fellows interested in applying should speak with their primary advisor/supervisor PRIOR to completing an application, as advisor/supervisor approval is required as part of the application process.
 For ease, please use the 2020-2021 Ambassador overview and application form final to prepare your content prior to starting the online application process.

 The Ambassador program will be delivered as a hybrid (virtual & in-person) program to maximize meeting efficiency when possible and to appropriately reflect University, local, and state public health regulations.
 As such, the educational content and resulting expectations regarding outreach and communication with CSU faculty and students as part of the program will be modified to accommodate a shortened program duration and reflect any public health guidance.
-Finally, the Ambassador program may be postponed or cancelled, should public health concerns or CSU Ventures’ ability to successfully deliver program content be impacted by COVID recovery plans or public health challenges.
+Finally, the Ambassador program may be postponed or cancelled, should public health concerns or our ability to successfully deliver program content be impacted by COVID recovery plans or public health challenges.

 Ambassador Program Goals